Bishop Gérald Caussé teaches about the relationship between our bodies and spirits. Harmony between the two is the key to happiness.

 Spiritual leprosy, like physical leprosy, can cause us to lose feeling.
 Yet, like physical illness, we can be healed through courage and the help of Christ.

-Reflecting on his upbringing in Tooele, UT, Elder Dunn shares stories of his community heritage and invites us to embrace our common spiritual heritage.
+Reflecting on his upbringing, Elder Dunn shares stories of his community heritage and invites us to embrace our common spiritual heritage.

 Are we sometimes guilty of portraying a righteous appearance but lacking true spiritual substance?
-Spencer J. Condie explores the essence of real godliness.
+The essence of real godliness is explored.

 There are many talents worth pursuing, but none that surpass the talent of spirituality.
 Elder Rector gives suggestions to help us improve this talent.